elifvarli/PortfolioProjects/README.md

 ## Repository Structure

-- **data**: This directory contains the raw and processed data used for the analysis.
+- **data**: This directory contains the processed data used for the analysis.

-- **notebooks**: Jupyter notebooks used for data cleaning, exploratory data analysis, and statistical analysis can be found here.
+- **notebooks**: Tableau was used for data cleaning, exploratory data analysis, and statistical analysis can be found here.

 - **visualizations**: Visualizations generated during the analysis, including charts and graphs, are stored in this directory.